-1. You’re Not Traveller
+1. You’re Not a Traveller

 I was miserable my first months in Madrid.
 I had long been accustomed to life as a long-term vagabond, having lived and worked abroad here and there over the years.
 It had always been easy – making friends and carving my place in the world wherever I happened to unpack.

 But in Madrid I wasn’t a traveller bouncing in and out of hostels and free to jump in on the whenever-whatever adventures that usually piqued my interest.
-Here I had a job and an overpriced flat with way too many roommates, and rather than being surrounded by the visual poetry of Andalucía, I felt like I was in a concrete jungle in a city that hadn’t yet revealed herself to me.
+Here I had a job and an overpriced flat with way too many roommates, and bills to pay.
+Rather than being surrounded by the visual poetry of Andalucía, I felt like I was in a concrete jungle in a city that hadn’t yet revealed herself to me.
 It was the first time in my travels I had ever second-guessed my instincts and considered turning around.

 Unlike travelling, you can’t just pack up your backpack and jump on a bus to the next town if you don’t meet anyone who sparks up a conversation worth having.
 Moving abroad is definitely full of new sights and tastes and experiences, but it’s also waking up early and going to work, paying your electricity bills and going to the supermarket.
 For those vagabond souls out there, working abroad does enable us to intimately discover new places, but in a very different way than backpacking.